Hexagon/croner/docs/CONTRIBUTING.md

-# Welcome to Croner contributing guide

-## New contributor guide

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions:

 -   [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)